 With over 300 days of sunshine each year, the best time to visit Austin is during the shoulder seasons, spring (March-May) and fall (September-November).
 This is due to the very hot Texan summers (June-August) that can see daytime highs well over 90 degrees Fahrenheit.
 Winter is overall quite mild and dry with highs in the low-mid 60s.
 As festivals are a popular reason to visit, beware as these large events limit availability and the price of accommodations skyrocket.

 As a whole, Texas is a very LGBT-friendly city; however, the main gay neighborhood is East Austin, which is located near downtown.
 In the downtown warehouse area You’ll also find the 4th Street Gay District that has a concentration of gay bars and nightclubs.
 Other gay-friendly neighborhoods to check out are Clarksville and South Congress.
 Each one has its own unique character and style.
+There are tons of cool things to see and do so you'll definitely want to spend a few days in Austin to really experience the unique vibe.

 Transportation & Airport Transfer